-- Screw one floor flange and one cap onto each nipple (ouch).
+- Next, screw one floor flange and one cap onto each nipple (ouch).
 These will be your brackets.

-- Spray paint the brackets and allow to thoroughly dry.
+- Then, spray paint the brackets and allow them to thoroughly dry.

-- Decide where you want shelves to be.
+- Next, decide where you want shelves to be.

 - If possible, try to align your flanges with wall studs.
 We were only able to do this on one side of the shelf, due to the size of the shelves, but still felt they were pretty darn sturdy.
 You may want to use dry wall anchors if you are unable to hit a stud with your placement of the brackets.

-- Position your first bracket on the stud and screw into place.
+- Then, position your first bracket on the stud and screw into place.

 - You can use a pencil to mark the floor flange holes onto the wall if you want to drill pilot holes first.
 I went straight into the drywall without pilot holes though.
 I'm wild like that.

-- Hold your second bracket in place, put the board on top of the bracket and the level on top of that.
+- Next, hold your second bracket in place, put the board on top of the bracket and the level on top of that.
 Once the board is showing it is in a level position, screw the 2nd bracket into place.

-- Screw remaining shelves into place the same way making sure they are spaced equal distances apart and all the brackets are placed vertically in line with each other.
+- Finally, screw the remaining shelves into place the same way making sure they are spaced equal distances apart and all the brackets are placed vertically in line with each other.